All Episodes

 I never heard it anywhere else.

-The government is the thing we all belong to and they boo God.
+The government is the thing we all belong to, and they boo God.

-Well, What was that?
+What was that?

 Sorry?

-I just thought it was a great time to bring that up at Christmas time because uh a lot more people will hear it that don't realize that they're a Democrat and they supported this party that took God out of the platform.
+I just thought it was a great time to bring that up at Christmas time because a lot more people will hear it that don't realize that they're a Democrat and they supported this party that took God out of the platform.

-What do you think the odds are that the guy on that American Airlines flight yesterday who who was pulled off because he nearly started fighting flight attendants for wishing Merry Christmas?
+What do you think the odds are that the guy on that American Airlines flight yesterday who was pulled off because he nearly started fighting flight attendants for wishing Merry Christmas?

-What do you think the odds are he was one of those Democratic Party attendees who booed God?
+He was one of those Democratic Party attendees who booed God.

 You know, I think the odds are pretty good.